nhatminh4403/Acme.ProductSelling/README.md

 ### Core Business Modules

-The following business modules are implemented within the `Domain` and `Application` layers:
+The main business modules implemented in `Domain` and `Application` are:

 - 🛒 **Carts & Orders**: Full checkout flow and order management.
 - 📦 **Products & Categories**: Product catalog with manufacturer and specification support.